2016 Democratic Party (Japan, 2016) leadership election: Background

 Katsuya Okada was elected president of the Democratic Party of Japan (DPJ) in January 2015 following the party's failure in the 2014 Japanese general election.
 Following the election, there was widespread discussion about a possible merger between the DPJ and Japan Innovation Party (JIP) in order to compete more effectively against the Liberal Democratic–Komeito government of Shinzo Abe.
 However, the JIP was controlled by an Osaka-based faction led by the city's conservative mayor Tōru Hashimoto, who favoured cooperation with the government.
 In May, following the failure of Hashimoto's key political project, the Osaka Metropolis plan, the party leadership resigned and the pro-opposition faction gained the upper hand with Yorihisa Matsuno as new leader.
 In late August, Hashimoto and many of his Osaka-based allies resigned from the JIP to form a new Osaka-based party.
 Following this, Matsuno actively pursued a DPJ–JIP merger, supported by most of the DPJ, particularly its right-wing.
 A merger was approved in February 2016 and took place on 27 March, forming the Minshintō (Democratic Progressive Party), officially the Democratic Party in English.

 Okada was elected as party president during the merger, with his term set to expire in September.
 He led the Democratic Party into the July upper house elections.
 The party won 32 seats, a net loss of 19 from their pre-election numbers.
 Okada also failed in his stated goal of denying pro-constitutional reform parties a two-thirds majority in the chamber, despite forging an electoral alliance with the Communist, Social Democratic, and People's Life parties.
 He stated he would serve out the remaining two months of his term, but that he had not decided whether to seek re-election.
 On 30 July, he announced that he would not run for another term.

 The contest was originally scheduled for 7 September, but the party executive announced on 28 July that it would be pushed back by a week for administrative reasons.

 Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.

 The election was conducted via a points system: